 - normal mothering behaviour such as covering the nest and moving away from the pups.

-6. Rabbit farming is occasionally advertised as a quick way of making money using spare buildings, equipment and labour.
+In the past rabbit farming has occasionally been advertised as a quick way of making money using spare buildings, equipment and labour.
 Inexperienced, untrained people are poorly equipped to look after the health and welfare of large numbers of animals.